-Thousands of miles away from home and work, have given us the privilege to think about our life choices.
+Thousands of miles away from home and work have allowed us to think about our life choices.
 Are we risking our chance at early retirement with the amount of travel we are doing?
 Are we losing the opportunity to save up and invest to be financially independent?
 Is it worth the trade?

 Can we travel full-time?

-We are enjoying our stay in Costa Rica so much, that my wife, as a joke, told me, “I don’t want to go home!”
-I laughed as I gently reminded her of our responsibilities back home and most importantly our financial independence goals.
+We are enjoying our stay in Costa Rica so much that my wife, as a joke, told me, “I don’t want to go home!”
+I laughed as I reminded her of our responsibilities back home and, most importantly, our financial independence goals.

-If we do not go back home to work, we will be choosing to spend our dollars traveling over investing to achieve financial independence.
-To me, this will be no different from spending thousands of dollars on shopping sprees over financial freedom.
+If we do not go back home to work, we will choose to spend our dollars traveling over investing to achieve financial independence.
+This will be different from spending thousands of dollars on shopping sprees over economic freedom.

 The parable of the monk and the minister